noir-lang/noir/docs/docs/guides/smart_contracts/writing_contracts/storage/notes.md

 Notes touch several core components of the protocol, but we will focus on a the essentials first.

-#### Some code context
+### Some code context

 The way Aztec benefits from the Noir language is via three important components:

-- `Aztec-nr` - a Noir framework enabling contracts on Aztec, written in Noir.
+- `Aztec.nr` - a Noir framework enabling contracts on Aztec, written in Noir.
 Includes useful Note implementations
 - `noir contracts` - example Aztec contracts
 - `noir-protocol-circuits` - a crate containing essential circuits for the protocol (public circuits and private wrappers)

 A lot of what we will look at will be in [aztec-nr/aztec/src/note](https://github.com/AztecProtocol/aztec-packages/tree/#include_aztec_version/noir-projects/aztec-nr/aztec/src/note), specifically the lifecycle and note interface.

 Looking at the noir circuits in these components, you will see references to the distinction between public/private execution and state.

 ### Lifecycle functions